-With expansion into Europe a key tenet of the Government’s growth plans for small businesses in 2014, and the increasingly prevalence of low-cost outsourcing websites, SMEs and freelancers alike need to wise up to the tax implications of subcontracting work to individuals and businesses abroad.
+With the increasing prevalence of low-cost outsourcing websites, SMEs and freelancers alike need to wise up to the tax implications of subcontracting work to individuals and businesses abroad.

 The laws within Europe can often be troublesome for those looking to engage a foreigner to complete a job.
 Let’s say you were trading in Switzerland.
 Well, unless you were established as a limited company in Switzerland itself, you would be unable to subcontract to a freelancer who was a resident there, or even conduct business, without being heavily taxed and climbing through yards of red tape.